 In this travel guide for backpacking Seoul, you’ll learn everything you need to know for your trip to Seoul: the ancient fortress city of piercing high-rises and technicolor lights.

 Your budget for your trip to Seoul is going to vary.
-If you stick to Seoul’s street food markets and cheap accommodation you’ll survive on a backpacker budget.
+If you stick to Seoul’s street food markets and cheap accommodation you can definitely survive on a backpacker budget.

 To cover your food, accommodation, and public transport, plus entry to some of Seoul’s tourist attractions, you’re looking at a minimum of $60 upwards of $90 per day.